React Native

 Install pods and make sure you use a compatible minimum iOS version.

-Tip: No version changes are needed for RN 0.76+ projects that already havemin_ios_version_supported set to 14.
+Tip: No version changes are needed for RN 0.76+ projects that already have

 Be sure to reinstall Pods afterward: